Tyler Boyd Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Season Stats

-- Boyd has been the target of 94 of his team's 526 passing attempts this season, or 17.9% of the target share.
+- So far this season, 17.9% of the 526 passes thrown by his team have gone Boyd's way.

-- With seven targets in the red zone this season, Boyd has been on the receiving end of 12.3% of his team's 57 red zone pass attempts.

-- The Bengals have thrown the football in 55.7% of their plays from scrimmage this year while staying on the ground 44.3% of the time.
+- The Bengals have thrown the ball in 55.7% of their plays from scrimmage this year while running the ball 44.3% of the time.
 This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Browns.